Quality First Teaching Checklist: The 10 Most Effective Strategies For Primary Schools

 Recent research conducted by the Education Endowment Fund has found that formative assessment has a positive effect on learning outcomes and those who were involved in the trial gained the equivalent of two months of additional progress.

 The other interesting thing they found was that pupils in the lower third for attainment showed greater progress than those in the highest third.

-Using assessment for learning to first establish what a student knows before teaching them something new, after we have taught something new, and again after we have changed our practice as a result of the first wave of formative assessment is one way that we can ensure the whole class or whole school can be brought up to a high standard.
+Using assessment for learning to first establish what a student knows before teaching them something new, after we have taught something new through questioning in the classroom, and again after we have changed our practice as a result of the first wave of formative assessment is one way that we can ensure the whole class or whole school can be brought up to a high standard.

-It is through AfL that we can see if our teaching is effective and if pupils may need Wave 2 intervention.
+It is through AfL that we can see if our teaching is effective and if pupils may need the more individualised support of a Wave 2 intervention.

 4. Manipulatives and Representations

 In their guidance report on improving KS2 and KS3 maths education the Education Endowment Fund recognises the use of manipulatives and representations.